ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

       "build/todoItem"
     ], function (React, TodoFooter, TodoItem) {

-Now that we have the `TodoFooter` component in scope, we can assign to the footer var:
+Now that we have the `TodoFooter` component in scope, we can assign a new instance to the footer variable:

     :::js
     footer =